- Program Director, Classical Minnesota Public Radio, and Manager, C24

 New Classical Tracks: Boston Baroque takes deep dive into Biber's 'Mystery Sonatas'

 In its new release, Boston Baroque performs Biber's 'Mystery Sonatas.'
 Concertmaster Christina Day Martinson and conductor Martin Pearlman share their thoughts on the works.
-Enter to win the new release!

 New Classical Tracks: Nash Ensemble celebrates the music of Erno Dohnanyi